kubevela/kubevela/README.md

 ## Features

-- **Robust, repeatable and extensible approach to manage abstractions** - design and enforce best practices with [CUE](https://cuelang.org/) or [Helm](https://helm.sh) templates, ship them to end users with `kubectl`, automatically generating GUI forms for capabilities, and let Kubernetes controller guarantee determinism of the abstractions, no configuration drift.
+- **Zero-restriction deployment** - design and express platform capabilities with [CUE](https://cuelang.org/) or [Helm](https://helm.sh) per needs of your application, and let Kubernetes controller guarantee the deployment determinism.
+GUI forms are automatically generated for capabilities so even your dashboard are fully extensible.
-- **Generic progressive rollout framework** - built-in rollout framework and strategies to upgrade your microservice regardless of its workload type (e.g. stateless, stateful, or even custom operators etc), seamless integration with observability systems.
+- **Generic progressive rollout framework** - built-in rollout framework and strategies to upgrade your microservice regardless of its workload type (e.g. stateless, stateful, or even custom operators etc).
-- **Multi-cluster multi-revision application deployment** - built-in model to deploy or rollout your apps across multiple enviroments and/or clusters, seamless integrated with Service Mesh for traffic shifting.
+- **Multi-cluster multi-revision application deployment** - built-in model to deploy or rollout your apps across hybrid infrastructures, with Service Mesh for traffic shifting.
-- **Simple and Kubernetes native** - KubeVela is just a simple custom controller, all its abstractions and features are defined as [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) so they naturally work with any CI/CD or GitOps tools.
+- **Simple and native** - KubeVela is a just simple Kubernetes custom controller, all its capabilities are defined as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) so they naturally work with any CI/CD or GitOps tools that works with Kubernetes.

 ## Documentation